Welcome. I’m glad you’re here.

 … which offers juicy tidbits of my life (or not) and pictures.

-There’s even a slide show at the bottom.
-There you’ll read my blogging mission as well see a summary of the many hats I’ve worn over the years and roles I’ve had.
+There you’ll read about me: my blogging mission and a summary of the many hats I’ve worn over the years.

 Let’s talk about the busiest page on the site, my BLOG, And So It Goes.

-Since those early years, And So It Goes has evolved to cover many topics — often whatever has captured my attention that week — with an angle toward the many ways culture impacts our lives, often without our even realizing.
-If you are ready to be challenged to see the world around you anew, even the one in your own backyard, do visit.
+Since those early years, And So It Goes has evolved to cover many topics — often whatever has captured my attention that week — with an angle toward the way culture impacts our lives, often without our awareness.

 Here are a few examples:

 From 2018, a three-part series on How Do We Talk About Race?
-(This is the last in the series; it’ll link to the earlier two).
+(This link is the last in the series; it’ll take you to the earlier two).

 Let us not forget the BOOKS page.